mykelalvis/FATESRD/fate-srd.com/Other/three-rocketeers-no-skill-swashbuckling-SRD.md

 A few general guidelines are important for playing without a skill list.

-First, this means that any character can attempt any action but it is the character’s history—that is, the character’s aspects—that determine their level of proficiency.
+First, this means that any character can attempt any action but it is the character's history—that is, the character's aspects—that determine their level of proficiency.
 This means players should be especially aware of how aspects are phrased.
 It is good to have some overlap, but too much can easily hold a character back in many circumstances.

 Second, there should be a consensus from the players at the table about whether an aspect really adds a bonus.
 Everyone should freely call out unbelievable stretches and bogus attempts.
 Roleplaying games are collaborative.
 Work together to build the story.

-Third, don’t feel that every aspect used in every action needs an explanation—other players will perk up with questions or objections if something seems suspect and you can explain the aspect’s relevance then.
-Simply list the aspects and tally the bonus unless there’s an objection at the table.
+Third, don't feel that every aspect used in every action needs an explanation—other players will perk up with questions or objections if something seems suspect and you can explain the aspect's relevance then.
+Simply list the aspects and tally the bonus unless there's an objection at the table.

 Lastly, you must establish your bonus _before_ rolling the dice.